About Delaware County

 Jail & Inmate Records

-The Delaware County Jail, located in Muncie, is the primary detention facility for individuals arrested in the county.
+Delaware County Jail, located in Muncie, is the primary detention facility holds individuals arrested in Delaware County or serving short-term sentences.
 The booking process involves fingerprinting, photographing, and recording personal information of the detainees.
 Inmate lookup services are available online, allowing the public to search for current detainees.
 Visitation rules are specific, requiring visitors to schedule appointments and adhere to strict guidelines.
 The bond and bail process in Indiana allows for the release of detainees pending trial, with bond amounts set based on the severity of the charges.

 - Information on recently arrested individuals can be accessed through the Sheriff's Office or the jail's online portal.